-Regardless of the name, it’s a surprisingly versatile item which can be worn around the shoulders like a shawl for a glamorous evening out, wrapped around your waist as a skirt for a beachside restaurant or worn as a scarf for the trip between home and your departure airport.
+Regardless of the name, it’s a surprisingly versatile item that can be worn around the shoulders like a shawl for a glamorous evening out, wrapped around your waist as a skirt for a beachside restaurant or worn as a scarf for the trip between home and your departure airport.

-There are some really beautiful ones out there and it’s so easy to find one that suits your style.
+There are some really beautiful ones out there, and it’s so easy to find one that suits your style.

 If you like leggings, pack a couple of pairs and maybe even a pair of jeggings (jean leggings) instead of jeans.
 They’re extremely comfortable, lightweight, virtually crease proof and can easily be rolled up to fit into a tiny space.
 They’re also very versatile.
-You can wear them to workout or as pyjamas.
+You can wear them to work out or as pyjamas.
 You can dress them up and wear them under a long button-down shirt or throw on a chunky sweater over them.
 If you’re travelling to countries where you want to visit a Buddhist temple, you can throw on a pair of jeggings over your shorts because you’re not allowed to wear shorts in Buddhist temples.

-Tank Tops / Vest Tops
+Tank Tops /

 A loose blouse or tunic

-A slightly baggy blouse can quickly be given a new look, by simply adding a belt.
+A slightly baggy blouse can quickly be given a new look by simply adding a belt.
 If it’s long enough, it can be worn as a mini-dress.
-For even more versatility choose the type that has ¾ roll-up sleeves.
+For even more versatility, choose the type that has ¾ roll-up sleeves.